Liverpool to confirm Bajcetic and Scanlon captures in teenage double swoop | Goal.com

 Liverpool to confirm Bajcetic and Scanlon captures in teenage double swoop

-Liverpool are set to complete the capture of teenage defenders Stefan Bajcetic and Calum Scanlon ahead of the January transfer window.
+Liverpool are set to complete the capture of teenage defenders Stefan Bajcetic and Calum Scanlon.

-The Reds have beaten Manchester United for the capture of Bajcetic from Spanish club Celta Vigo, while they have plucked Scanlon from Championship outfit Birmingham City.
+The Reds have beaten Manchester United for the signing of Bajcetic from Spanish club Celta Vigo, while they have plucked Scanlon from Championship outfit Birmingham City.

 Jurgen Klopp's side will welcome both players into their Under-18 setup on Merseyside as the Premier League champions continue to seek to nurture leading talent of the future among their ranks.